ppp-kohe/mvn-exec/README.md

      -Dexec.args="-f -l -p"
 ```

-* Also, `-e` can launch command line same as regular execution other than not showing the `> mvn exec:java ...` line to the standard error.
+* Also, `-r` can launch command line same as regular execution other than not showing the `> mvn exec:java ...` line to the standard error.

 ### Comiling the target project before execution